ordinateio/TVCollector/README.md

 ---

-If you installed this extension on an old site or programmatically changed additional fields, just click this menu item and wait for the data to be updated.
+If you installed this extension on an old site, or programmatically changed additional fields, or simply want to update all data, just click this menu item and wait for the data to be updated.

 ![screenshot](screenshots/img-1.png)